rrivera1849/machine-learning/notes/cs231n-neural-networks-2.md

 This applies for any preprocessing statistic (e.g. the data mean).
 The mean should only be calculated on the training data set and then subtracted off the train/validation/test set.

+## Weight Initialization

+### Pitfall: All Zero Initialization
+If the network computes all the outputs to be the same then during backpropagation it will compute the same gradient update for every parameter.
+This can be extended to "All Same Initialization".

+### Small Random Numbers
+Initialize the weights to small numbers from a Gaussian or Uniform distribution (doesn't make much difference).
+`W = 0.01 * np.randn (D, H)`

+Warning:
+Be careful with small numbers since the gradient updates are proportional to the weights these control de gradient signal strength flowing backwards.
+This might be a concern for deeper networks.

+### Calibrating Variances with 1 / SQRT (n)
+A problem with the above is that the variance of the outputs grows with the number of the inputs.
+We can normalize the variance of each neurons output to 1 by scaling its weight vector by the square root of fann-in (number of inputs).
+`w = np.random.randn (n) / sqrt (n)`
+Where n is the number of inputs, this means each output has approximately the same distribution which **improves the rate of convergence**.

+### Spare Initialization
+Initialize all the weights to zero but break the symmetry by allowing every neuron to be **randomly connected** with weights from a small gaussian to a fixed number of neurons below it.

+TODO: Dropout Layer?

+### Biases
+They can all be zero since symmetry breaking is done by weights.

+### Batch Normalization
+Discussed in BN paper in directory, it is like doing preprocessing at every layer but fully integratd into the network!